 It helps that we’re both cheap dates.
-It’s hard to justify spending the equivalent of a family’s weekly grocery budget on a boojy fusion meal using artisanal ingredients, where the waiter stops by every five seconds to ask how everything’s going.
+It’s hard to justify spending the equivalent of a family’s weekly grocery budget on a boojy fusion meal with "artisanal" ingredients, where the server has to stop by every five seconds to ask how everything’s going.

 After the Gold Rush

 These days, our morning conversations always comes back to luck and privilege.
 We’re a little stunned by where we find ourselves today.
 Four years ago, I was living in a basement apartment on the outskirts of Toronto.
 Jennie was a sales rep for Club Monaco in Boston, paying $450 a month for a room the size of a closet.

 Since then our income has nearly quadrupled.
 We’re halfway to our $40,000 travel goal.
 Barring a major financial catastrophe, we should hit our number well ahead of schedule.
 What had seemed like a major challenge a year ago is no longer that.
 It’s just something that’s going to happen - automatically.